-Information on the portion of capital held by employees under the Company and Group Savings Plans representing 7.10% of its common stock, through the mutual fund created under the Societe Generale Company and Group Savings plans.
+■ Information on the portion of capital held by employees under the Company and Group Savings Plans representing 7.10% of its common stock, through the mutual fund created under the Societe Generale Company and Group Savings plans.

-In accordance with article L. 225-102 of the French Commercial Code, it is hereby declared that, at December 31, 2008, employees of Societe Generale and Crédit du Nord and their subsidiaries held a total of 41,219,452 Societe Generale shares, although this right does not apply in the event of a public offer made by a third-party for the shares of one or other of the parties.
+In accordance with article L. 225-102 of the French Commercial Code, it is hereby declared that, at December 31, 2008, employees of Societe Generale and Crédit du Nord and their subsidiaries held a total of 41,219,452 Societe Generale shares.